AleksaMCode/AMx64/README.md

     <td style="text-align:center">0x0001</td>
     <td><p align="center">CF</p></td>
     <td>Carry flag</td>
-    <td><p align="justify">Set if the last arithmetic operation carried (addition) or borrowed (subtraction) a bit beyond the size of the register.
+    <td colspan="2"><p align="justify">Set if the last arithmetic operation carried (addition) or borrowed (subtraction) a bit beyond the size of the register.
 This is then checked when the operation is followed with an add-with-carry or subtract-with-borrow to deal with values too large for just one register to contain.</p></td>
     <td>CY (Carry)</td>
     <td>NC (No Carry)</td>
     <td><p align="center">✅</p></td>